Thoxy67/usbooty/docs/troubleshooting.md

 ## A post-install Windows desktop script does nothing or errors out

-The eighteen `.bat` scripts dropped by **Drop a USBooty folder on the user's Desktop** are thin wrappers around well-known upstream PowerShell snippets.
+The twenty-six `.bat` scripts dropped by **Drop a USBooty folder on the user's Desktop** are thin wrappers around well-known upstream PowerShell snippets.
 They all download code from the public internet on first run, so: